 For those stains in our Jeep (and our former truck), we used an environmentally-safe interior fabric and textile cleaner made for automobiles, aircraft and RVs for spot-cleaning and scrubbing.

-Also, considering the beach and coastal areas are subject to humidity, it’s wise to have one or two small dehumidifiers; especially in the bathroom, bedroom and kitchen areas.
+Lastly, considering the beach and coastal areas are subject to high humidity.
+It’s best to have one or two small dehumidifiers; especially in the bathroom, bedroom and kitchen areas.
 They will absorb the moisture in the air in your motorhome or camper.

 The good thing is there are preventative measures you can do to prevent further deterioration and minimize damage to your motorhome, camper or vehicles from salt air and sun UV rays.